310-374-8047

 2. Slow down.
 Because your tires aren’t gripping as well, turning and stopping distances are greater.

-3. If a tire gets caught in the soft low berm the grader leaves along the shoulder, you’re likely to jerk the steering wheel to compensate and end up flipping the vehicle.
+3. 3.
+If a tire gets caught in the soft low berm the grader leaves along the shoulder, you’re likely to jerk the steering wheel to compensate and end up flipping the vehicle.
+Wait until you are moving very slowly before you steer back onto the roadway.

 4. Some roads have smooth, well-worn tracks down the middle.
 If you drive there, be alert for oncoming traffic and other hazards.
 Get over to your side of the road as you approach a curve or hill.